1. Academic Validation

 Abstract

 Phosphatidylinositol 5-phosphate 4-kinase, type II, gamma (PIP4K2C) remains a poorly understood lipid kinase with minimal enzymatic activity but potential scaffolding roles in immune modulation and autophagy-dependent catabolism.
-Achieving potent and selective agents for PIP4K2C while sparing other lipid and non-lipid kinases has been challenging.
+Achieving potent and selective agents for PIP4K2C while sparing Other lipid and non-lipid kinases has been challenging.
 Here, we report the discovery of the highly potent PIP4K2C binder TMX-4102, which shows exclusive binding selectivity for PIP4K2C.
 Furthermore, we elaborated the PIP4K2C binder into TMX-4153, a bivalent degrader capable of rapidly and selectively degrading endogenous PIP4K2C.
 Collectively, our work demonstrates that PIP4K2C is a tractable and degradable target, and that TMX-4102 and TMX-4153 are useful leads to further interrogate the biological roles and therapeutic potential of PIP4K2C.

 Keywords